 - Best Lawyers in America© - Mass Tort Litigation / Class Action Defense

 - Best Lawyers in Minnesota, Minnesota Monthly Magazine

 - Mock Examination of Expert Witness, Consumer Brands Association Legal Forum, Palm Springs, CA

 - The Ethics of Internal Investigations, Domestic and Abroad¸ ABA Section of Litigation, Food & Supplements Workshop, Omaha, NE

 - Best Practices and Strategies for Managing Discovery in National and Multi-Forum Parallel Litigation, NAMWOLF Annual Meeting, Minneapolis, MN

 Minnesota chapter in ABA’s Practitioner’s Guide to Class Actions (2d ed.
-2017).
+2017) and forthcoming 3d edition.